 \section{Abstract}

-Our study is dedicated to the probabilistic representation and numerical approximation of solutions to coupled systems of variational inequalities.
-The dynamics of each component of the solution is driven by a different linear parabolic operator and suffers a non-linear dependence in all the components of the solution.
-This dynamics is combined with a global structural constraint between all the components of the solution including the practical example of optimal switching problems.
-In this paper, we interpret the unique viscosity solution to this type of coupled systems of variational inequalities as the solution to one-dimensional constrained BSDEs with jumps introduced recently in \cite{ek08}.
-In the spirit of \cite{boueli08}, this new representation allows for the introduction of a natural entirely probabilistic numerical scheme for the resolution of these systems.
+Our study is dedicated to the probabilistic representation and numerical approximation of solutions of coupled systems of variational inequalities.
+We interpret the unique viscosity solution of a coupled system of variational inequalities as the solution of a one-dimensional constrained BSDE with jumps.
+This new representation allows for the introduction of a natural probabilistic numerical scheme for the resolution of these systems.

-{\bf Key words:} BSDE with jumps, variational inequalities, viscosity solutions, Monte Carlo simulations, Switching problems.
+{\bf Key words:} BSDE with jumps, variational inequalities, viscosity solutions, Monte Carlo simulations, switching problems.

 {\bf MSC Classification (2000):} 93E20, 60H10, 60H30, 35K85, 49L25.